ps-coding/LegalLieutenant/README.md

 # [Legal Lieutenant](https://legal-lieutenant.vercel.app)
 ## Won 1st place 🥇 at Empower Hacks 2.0!
-The prompt was to develop a project in one week (though we continued developing it after) to assist first-generation, low-income (FGLI) students, but its impact can go even further...
+The prompt was to develop a project in one week (though we've continued developing this software long after) that can assist low-income individuals, immigrants, and first-generation students.
+We plan to go much further.

 ## Contributors